mhyfritz/bin-data/README.md

 # Data binning

-> Bin data into given number of chunks and pick a representative value for each bin.
+> Partition data into given number of chunks and pick a representative value for each chunk.

 ## Installation